mbalsdon/daily-dosu/README.md

 # daily-dosu

-A Discord bot for tracking [osu!](https://osu.ppy.sh) leaderboard changes.
+A Discord bot that gives you daily [osu!](https://osu.ppy.sh) updates.
 You can add the bot to your server with [this link](https://discord.com/oauth2/authorize?client_id=1109638103485907094).

 ## Features